aws/karpenter-provider-aws/website/content/en/preview/upgrade/v1beta1-reference.md

 ### spec.template.spec.requirements Defaults Dropped

-Karpenter v1beta1 drops the defaulting logic for the node requirements that were shipped by default with Provisioners.
+Karpenter v1beta1 drops the defaulting logic for the node requirements that were shipped by default with Provisioners in v1alpha5.
 Previously, Karpenter would create dynamic defaulting in the following cases.
 If multiple of these cases were satisfied, those default requirements would be combined:

-* If you don’t specify any instance type requirement:
+* If you didn't specify any instance type requirement:

    ```
    spec: